Tutorial: Build a React.js Chat App

 - Authentication

-You can find the full source code or run the working prototype on GitHub.
-If you have any questions or feedback feel free to contact us.
+And if you're ready to explore further, you can find the full source code or run the working prototype on GitHub.
+For any questions or feedback, feel free to contact us; we'd love to hear from you.